liebke/zookeeper-clj/README.md

               results)))))

-If the :double-barrier? option is set to true, then the process blocks until all the other processes have completed.
+If the :double-barrier? option is set to true, then the exit-barrier is called which blocks until all the processes have completed.

     (defn exit-barrier